Tanishq-Raina/AI-Code-Explainer/frontend/readme_frontend.txt

   - Visual level indicator (Level 1/3, Level 2/3, Level 3/3)
   - "Need more help?" button for explicit escalation
   - Hint usage tracked and penalised in success rate calculation
+  - Inline "Was this hint helpful?" thumbs-up / thumbs-down rating saved against the submission via POST /api/feedback.
+The rating is one signal per submission (matches the existing user_feedback schema), and clicking the same button again clears the rating back to "not_given".

 13.2 Verdict System
   - Immediate feedback after Submit: Accepted / Wrong Output / Error